 In this paper, Milliman’s Radhika Philip explains that workforce transitions need to be conducted with sensitivity and doing so can ultimately strengthen the institution’s reputation with its diverse stakeholders.

-The passage of the CARES Act as well as general liquidity and business continuity concerns resulting from the financial effects of COVID-19 have created circumstances calling for reductions in executive compensation.
+The passage of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, as well as general liquidity and business continuity concerns resulting from the financial effects of COVID-19, have created circumstances calling for reductions in executive compensation.
 However, employers and employees must carefully consider how any reductions are implemented to remain compliant with Internal Revenue Code Section 409A.

 In this article, Milliman’s Dominick Pizzano and White & Case’s Henrik Patel and Kenneth Barr review executive compensation issues that should be examined during these turbulent times.

-The COVID-19 pandemic has precipitated short- and long-term economic responses that will continue to unfold.
-In the meantime, employers have many questions regarding IRS minimum required contributions (MRCs) for their defined benefit plans.
+The COVID-19 pandemic has precipitated short-term and long-term economic responses that will continue to unfold.
+In the meantime, employers have many questions regarding Internal Revenue Service (IRS) minimum required contributions (MRCs) for their defined benefit plans.

 In this article, Milliman actuary Esther Peterson summarizes the components that feed into the MRC calculation and considers how potential consequences may trickle down into the MRC calculation for future plan years.

 In this Milliman webinar, consultants Lauren Busey, Heidi tenBroek, and Larry Daniels discuss results from the recent Milliman Northwest Healthcare COVID-19 Pulse Survey.
 The survey summarizes key actions local healthcare employers are taking to address employee benefits and compensation issues as a result of the current pandemic.

 For more perspective on the survey, read Lauren’s article “Managing benefits and compensation for healthcare workers in the time of COVID-19.”